 - Almond Milk.
 My personal preference is to use an organic unsweetened almond milk, but you may use whatever type of milk you prefer.

 - Vanilla Extract.
-Opt for a high quality vanilla extract as it enhances the overall flavor and sweetness without adding sugar.
+Use a high quality vanilla extract as it enhances the overall flavor and sweetness without adding sugar.

 - Dark Chocolate Chips.
 Hu Kitchen Dark Chocolate Gems or Enjoy Life dark chocolate chips are my favorites, but feel free to use milk chocolate chips or whatever type of chocolate chips you like best.